CSC207-UofT/course-project-sports-agents/phase0/progress_report.md

 After our second meeting on Friday 8th October, we assigned each person a section of a project in order to create our skeleton project.
 Karim started working on the CommandManager as well as the main method.
-Isaiah began working on the Member class to allow the main user to add members to their list.
+Isaiah began working on the LeagueMember and LeagueMemberManager class to allow the main user to add members to their list.
 Nazanin began implementing the PlayerStatManager, and other player-focused stat classes, like predictor, and comparer.
 Samuel started working on the commands.TeamStatManager (to allow the user to